its-webhosting/umich-oidc-login/docs/packaging.md

 rm -rf umich-oidc-login/includes/admin/wp-react-optionskit/node_modules  # only needed when building
 ```

-We're not deleting `composer.json`, `composer.lock`, `package.json` and `package-lock.json` in order to be clear what code we're shipping.
+We're not deleting `composer.json`, `composer.lock`, `package.json` and `package-lock.json` in order to be clear about what code we're shipping.

 Compare the files in the old and new release.
 Look for things that got added that should not be shipped.